eryl/multimodal-dataset/README.md

    If you get a numpy float deprecation warning, everything is still allright.

 The directory `data/sintel_waves` will now contain wav files named by the subtitle text containing the corresponding audio.

+## Batched data
+The datasets doesn't support batched data yet, since this will require packing and padding of sequences.
+This is on the todo-list.